LordUbuntu/hello3000/README.md

 Hello 3000 is a repository containing thousands of examples of the hello world program written in various programming languages.
 This repository is the consequence of a dream.
 This repository is an exploration of languages, maybe it's art?
 I don't know.

-It's **purpose** is to be something of a reference guide to io in the vast world of programming languages.
-For now that goal is restricted to the universal beginner language "Hello World!", but maybe in the future some additional programs like truth machine will be included.
+It's **purpose** is to be a reference guide to io in the many programming languages that exist.
+For now that goal is restricted to the universal beginner program "Hello World!", but maybe in the future some additional programs like truth machine will be included.

+My main reason for making this repository was to give myself a simple way to start and maintain a habit of programming and learning, even by just this tiny bit, every single day.
+While the programs are trivial, it does make a good reference to compare between different languages.
+It's also just fun to code sometimes.

 I hope you enjoy it!